purescript/documentation/Error-Code-EscapedSkolem.md

   rec { password = _ } <$> (lengthGreaterThan "Password" 8 rec.password *> pure rec.password)
 ```

-Later, you decide to make this function re-usable, as it should work for any *any* record having a password field, so you change the function's type signature to tell the compiler this.
+Later, you decide to make this function re-usable, as it should work for *any* record having a password field, so you change the function's type signature to tell the compiler this.
 Here's your first attempt:

 ``` purescript
 type PasswordRecord = forall r. { password :: String | r}